ZyphenVisuals/LibraryOfVatican/data/README.md

 ## Accounts

 Contains the account data for each user.
-Each file contains 3 lines:
+Each file contains the hashed password of the user.

-1. Surname
-2. Name
-3. Password (Hashed)

 ## Inventory